awsdocs/amazon-rds-user-guide/doc_source/CHAP_Tutorials.WebServerDB.CreateWebServer.md

 **Important**
 Don't choose **Amazon Linux 2 AMI** because it doesn't have the software packages required for this tutorial\.

-1. Choose the `t2.small` instance type, as shown following, and then choose **Next: Configure Instance Details**\.
+1. Choose the **t2\.small** instance type, as shown following, and then choose **Next: Configure Instance Details**\.
 ![\[Choose an Instance Type\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/Tutorial_WebServer_13.png)

-1. On the **Configure Instance Details** page, shown following, set these values and leave the other values as their defaults:
+1. On the **Configure Instance Details** page, shown following, set these values and keep the other values as their defaults:
    + **Network:** Choose the VPC with both public and private subnets that you chose for the DB instance, such as the `vpc-identifier | tutorial-vpc` created in [Create a VPC with Private and Public Subnets](CHAP_Tutorials.WebServerDB.CreateVPC.md#CHAP_Tutorials.WebServerDB.CreateVPC.VPCAndSubnets)\.
    + **Subnet:** Choose an existing public subnet, such as `subnet-identifier | Tutorial public | us-west-2a` created in [ Create a VPC Security Group for a Public Web Server](CHAP_Tutorials.WebServerDB.CreateVPC.md#CHAP_Tutorials.WebServerDB.CreateVPC.SecurityGroupEC2)\.
    + **Auto\-assign Public IP:** Choose **Enable**\.